bowling220/nitrotype-hack-modified/readme.md

 - Runs Like a Desktop App
 - Built in Ad Blocker
 - Auto Nitro Usage
-- ~~God Mode Option~~ (Removed by Blaine Oler)
+- ~~God Mode Option~~ (Removed)
 - Auto New Game Feature
 - Runs in Background

-Can reach **~4,000** WPM at **~100%** Accuracy*.

 ## Legal

-The NitroTypeHack2, NitroTypeCheat2, NTH5, and all other aliases of this project are owned and copyright &copy; of kgsensei.
+The NitroTypeHack2, NitroTypeCheat2, NTH5, and all other aliases of this project are owned and copyright &copy; of Blaine.
 Copyright theft is a federal crime and may be reported to international authorities.
-I, kgsensei, am not responsible for any way that you or anyone else uses this tool.
+I, Blaine, am not responsible for any way that you or anyone else uses this tool.
 Damages to yourself and/or services are solely your, the users, responsibility.
-I, kgsensei, do not condone cheating and this tool exists exclusively as documentation/a proof of concept for a generic typing game cheat.
+I, Blaine, do not condone cheating and this tool exists exclusively as documentation/a proof of concept for a generic typing game cheat.
 The user, you, is responsible for all consequences of using this tool, including, but not limited to, in-game punishments, school suspensions/expulsions, and/or legal action.
 This legal notice will not protect derivative work creators.
 Derivative works include forks and clones.

-I, kgsensei, do not offer protection from tracking and/or provide a privacy policy for 3rd party tools.
+I, Blaine, do not offer protection from tracking and/or provide a privacy policy for 3rd party tools.
 Use them at your own risk.
 Additionally, the tool itself as well as third parties may create log files on your computer for debugging/diagnostic reasons.
 Important third party services included:
 - CAPTCHA Solver: [Chrome Webstore Download](https://chromewebstore.google.com/detail/captcha-solver-auto-hcapt/hlifkpholllijblknnmbfagnkjneagid), Privacy Policy: [Privacy Policy](https://www.minirpa.net/captchasolver_Privacy.html)